Configuring Uno-Check

 list List Checkups

 Lists possible checkups in the format: checkup_id (checkup_name).
-These can be used to specify --skip checkup_id, -s checkup_name arguments.
+These can be used to specify --skip checkup_id and -s checkup_name arguments.

 config Configure global.json and NuGet.config in Working Dir